$L^p$ estimates for fractional schrodinger operators with kato class potentials: Introduction

+\textbf{(1).} If $m=1$, Theorem \ref{thm1.3} follows easily from the famous Feynman-Kac path formula \cite{Simon}.
+However, it is known that the F-K formula is not available for higher order Schr\"{o}dinger semigroup \cite{E. B. Davies2}.
+Zheng and Yao \cite{zheng09} tried to overcome this difficulty by a purely semigroup approach, but only obtained $L^p-L^q$ estimates.

-with $r>1$.
-Later, Dungey \cite{Dungey} improved \eqref{equ1.07} to $r=1$.
-The heat kernel estimates with sharp constant $\varsigma_m$ of elliptic operators of order $2m$ were obtained by Barbatis \cite{Bar98, Bar01, G. Barbatis4}.
-But the restriction $2m>n$ is need there for technique reasons.
+\textbf{(2).} Recently, Deng, Ding, and Yao \cite{DDY} established \eqref{1.03} for the kernel of $e^{-t((-\Delta)^m + V)}$ using Davies' perturbation method\cite{E. B. Davies95}.
+Compared to \cite{DDY}, Theorem \ref{thm1.3} gives quantitative information on the constants appearing in the {estimate} \eqref{1.03}.
+Moreover, the constant $\varsigma_m$ is sharp according to the work of Barbatis and Davies \cite{Barbatis96}, and Dungey \cite{Dungey}.
+We mention that some heat kernel estimates with sharp constant $\varsigma_m$ of elliptic operators of order $2m$ are obtained by Barbatis \cite{Bar98, Bar01, G. Barbatis4}, however the restriction $2m>n$ is needed there for technical reasons.